Crossed laser phase plates for transmission electron microscopy: Introduction

-Here, we show that combining two LPPs in the diffraction plane at \SI{90}{\degree} to each other in an ``X"-shaped configuration (XLPP, shown schematically in Figure \ref{Fig:Main}a) can overcome these problems.
+Here, we show that combining two LPPs in a single diffraction plane at \SI{90}{\degree} to each other in an ``X"-shaped configuration (XLPP, shown schematically in Figures \ref{Fig:Main}a and \ref{Fig:Experiment}a) can overcome these problems.
 As we shall see, distributing the laser power and thus the heat load among two cavities can be used to lower the cut-on frequency.
 Relative to a single LPP (hereafter, SLPP), the XLPP also significantly reduces ghost images and enables novel acquisition schemes which can suppress ghosts further still.
-The improved imaging properties of the XLPP will add considerable value for imaging larger macromolecules and large cellular features such as elements of subcellular ultrastructure.
-Stronger focusing of the LPP will allow $C_s$ and $C_c$ of a phase-plate TEM to be reduced without increasing the cut-on frequency, making the benefits of the LPP more accessible without compensation by advanced, expensive TEM hardware.
-A second laser cavity in the XLPP also expands the arsenal of phase profiles which can be imparted to the electron beam, introducing new possibilities for TEM, and for coherent electron beam manipulation more generally, which have yet to be fully explored.
+The improved imaging properties of the XLPP are expected to add value for imaging of large macromolecules and large cellular features such as elements of subcellular ultrastructure \cite{Mahamid2016}.
+Stronger focusing or lower laser wavelength of the LPP will allow $C_s$ and $C_c$ of a phase-plate TEM to be reduced without increasing the cut-on frequency, making the benefits of the LPP more accessible without compensation by advanced, expensive TEM hardware.
+In addition, a pair of crossed laser beams with aligned intensity antinodes, in a configuration similar to the prototype XLPP presented here, can be used to correct spherical aberration of an electron microscope, as shown in a recent theoretical study \cite{Uesugi2025}.
+The XLPP thus introduces new possibilities for TEM, and for coherent electron beam manipulation more generally, which have yet to be fully explored.